MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 #### Identifiers
 How to construct an asset and use the different identifiers.

 - The asset identifier for the entity uniquely identifies the 'whole' asset - the combination of its structural and functional characteristics.
+[LINK: See Functional& Structural for an explanation of this concept]
 - The structural identifier in the structural characteristics references the essence of the asset.
-In many cases the asset itself (i.e. a file) would located or resolved with this identifier.
+In many cases the asset itself (e.g., a fileor a URL-accessible resource) can be located or resolved with this identifier.

 - *A variant is new entity, it gets it's own identifier*
 - *Representations share an asset identifier, each instance of any essence has a unique id, representation is a property of the structural characteristics*